TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 (Subsec:SVDGeometrically)=

-## Understanding the SVD Geometrically
+## Understanding the SVD geometrically

 In this section we will have a deeper look at the decomposition and its meaning.
 As we have done on earlier occasions, we can think about an $m\times n$ matrix $A$ as the standard matrix of a linear transformation from $\R^n$ to $\R^m$.